mattiaspetersson/SMC-Summer-School-2023/Track 3 - Manipulating soundscapes by using sensors/readme.md

 select/mix sounds and to manage certain sound parameters such as volume, equalization, and spatialization.

-## Preparations before the workshop
+## Preparation before the workshop
 ### 1. Download and install the current vanilla distribution of Pure Data, if you don't have it already).
 - [PD](http://msp.ucsd.edu/software.html)